Pi-Hole Review

 Discovery

 My goal was to filter internet traffic such as ads and unwanted tracking telemetry.
-I

-home use.
+for home use.
 This led me to the Pi-Hole website.
 I did some reading and sounded like a cool and

 EXTREMELY useful way to meet my criteria.
 The Pi-Hole website has the files you'll need to get